GitOGraphr512/dwminstall.sh/README.md

 'background command'

-It is highly recommended to start dwm via a tty with 'startx'.
-I have not and am not planning to test this dwm config using and display managers such as GDM, SDDM, or Ly.
+I've only tested this config with startx.
+I have not tested any DMs.